AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 Leviathan Redux.md

 Applied well, *any* money becomes the signal through which self-sovereign individuals and communities (including their aggregation as nation states) coordinate, flourish, and align with the emergent order of life itself.
 Temptation, fear and panic being real aspects of human animus, our money demands that we assure our obligations to each other, the Commons and Creation are met before rights may be afforded.
 Good money allows for this.

 ***E Pluribus Unum*** extends the conversation we began in *Sin Qua Non* to discuss the qualities of good money (capital) which does exactly that.
 This first piece, entitled *Leviathan* lays out an incumbent default operating system.
 It amounts a relatively centralized virtual identity of those who meet a criteria which includes unwavering loyalty to the sovereign and deference in that regard to a hierarchy which determines what (and crucially *who*) is a priority.
 They claim a natural inclination towards survival as their justification for prioritizing their self-actualisation over that of other inhabitants of this planet; particularly those who are outside their semantic perimeter or social graph - the ones with whom they engage in routine dialogue.
 Needs and wants are met, beginning with those at the system's core through the dispensation of money used to procure them.
 An inability to objectively assess these needs and wants leads to an imbalance or systemic inequity sometimes referred to as the Cantillon effect.

-**HERE **

-running without overarching systemic governance; supporting transactional activity continuously to support self-interest.
-However, without a comprehensive social contract, an unwritten and seemingly autonomously *manufactured* consensus extracts from the planet indefinitely.
-This too without any meaningful satisfaction for either individuals nor sovereign states who feel intuitively that they are engaged in a race to the bottom.
-However, it is a mode which isn't obviously or at least imminently catastrophic.
-Which is to say, people active in this framework appear to be neither *particularly* happy or unhappy in their pursuit of meaning; could be worse’ is our default balm for each other.
+The effect becomes more pronounced deeper into the periphery - the edges of the money's regime.
+Most damaging is the impact on those ordinary people who through no fault of their own are left outside of our global monetary system because the United States dollar has been weaponised - against their governments.
+For them prosperity is so far out of reach that they will do whatever it takes to secure basic needs for *their* loved ones.
+Even if it means targeting yours online.
+For them needs must and virtue is for those who can afford it.
+There will be no rest for those guilty of gross negligence, neglect and indifference towards humanity writ large.
+Those who are forced to go without will not leave them alone and will turn the screws indirectly by targeting their constituents online.

 ## One

 >Is it getting better
-Or do you feel the same?
+>Or do you feel the same?
-Will it make it easier on you now
+>Will it make it easier on you now
-You got someone to blame?
+>You got someone to blame?
-~ U2 (One)
+>~ U2 (One)